stereobooster/zipper/Readme.md

 TODO:

 - vizualization
+  - use same colors, shapes, labels for `NodeButton` as for node
   - allow to highlight nodes and/or edges
     - for example to show all nodes with `mem`
     - for example to show focus/zipper instead of using dot-medium for that
-  - use button instead of span for controls
   - alternative vizualization library
     - https://js.cytoscape.org/
       - https://github.com/plotly/react-cytoscapejs